scalacenter/scalac-profiling/HISTORICALCONTEXT.md

 1. [Initialize statistics per global](https://github.com/scala/scala/pull/6051).
 1. [Add extra timers and counters](https://github.com/scala/scala/pull/6067).

+Effective since Scala 2.12.5, all of those changes have been released.

-## Information about the setup
+## Information about the integration tests

 The project uses a forked scalac version that is used to compile both the compiler plugin and several OSS projects from the community.
-The integration tests are for now [Circe](https://github.com/circe/circe) and [Monocle](https://github.com/julien-truffaut/Monocle), and they help us look into big profiling numbers and detect hot spots and misbehaviours.
+The integration tests are for now [Better Files](https://github.com/pathikrit/better-files) and [Wartremover](https://github.com/wartremover/wartremover), and they help us look into big profiling numbers and detect hot spots and misbehaviours.

 If you think a particular codebase is a good candidate to become an integration test, please [open an issue](https://github.com/scalacenter/scalac-profiling/issues/new).